AndrewEllis93/Print-Tuning-Guide/articles/determining_max_speeds_accels.md

 The acceleration test does need reasonably fast speeds to ensure accuracy, however.
 Make sure that your `max_velocity` in your config is set to this reasonably fast speed that you already know works **reliably.**

+{: .note }
-There is some interplay between accelerations and speeds.
+>:bulb: There is some interplay between accelerations and speeds.
+You may get a slightly higher maximum speed with a slightly lower maximum acceleration and vice versa.
+Experiment!

 ---